davidrunger/blog/src/_posts/2024-08-08-automatically-compiling-crystal-for-development-tooling.md

 However, there are some tools one will want that are unique to one's idiosyncratic workflow, or, for whatever other reason, off-the-shelf tooling might not be available to meet a given need.
 In these cases, happily, as software developers, we can write our own tooling!
 I often do.

-A lot of the tools that I create for myself comes in the forms of programs that I execute from a terminal, or which are invoked indirectly by some _other_ command that I execute in a terminal.
+A lot of the tools that I create for myself are programs that I execute from a terminal, or which are invoked indirectly by some _other_ command that I execute in a terminal.

 For example, I often want to pull updates from a GitHub repository down to my local machine, and then rebase my branch onto that updated version of the `main` branch.
 I do this by executing in my terminal a command that I've written called `gform` (which stands for "git fetch origin and rebase with main").